-The site is dominated by a 30 hectare lake, surrounded by grassland, woodland and wetland.
+The site is dominated by a 30 hectare (74 acres) lake, surrounded by grassland, woodland and wetland.

 In 1974 this originally farmed landscape was dramatically changed when it became one of the deepest opencast mines in Europe, reaching a depth of 250 feet.
 The mine closed in 1982 and restoration works began with the creation of the lake taking two years.
 Huge sheets of polythene (10cm thick) were welded together and sandwiched between layers of clay and mudstone.
 Finally 275 million gallons of water were pumped from the disused Walton Colliery.
 The works were completed in 1984.